STEP 1:

 Judgment

-If your case goes to trial, the judgement handed down by the court will be your guide to your divorce.
+If your case goes to trial, the judgment handed down by the court will be your guide to your divorce.
 You must follow the terms of the judgment or risk being held in contempt of court.
 Thus, when agreeing to the judgment it is important to thoroughly understand your obligations.
 If in doubt, contact an attorney.

 Due to the highly varied fact patterns that emerge in family law and divorces, it is impossible to create an exhaustive list of all forms and procedures one might need to be aware of.
 This list is meant for informational purposes only.
 Seeking guidance from legal counsel is always preferable.